yaoyao-liu/mini-imagenet-tools/README.md

 ### Usage
 First, you need to download the image source files from [ImageNet website](http://www.image-net.org/challenges/LSVRC/2012/).
 If you already have it, you may use it directly.
+Some people report the ImageNet website is not working.
+Here is an [alternative download link](https://academictorrents.com/details/a306397ccf9c2ead27155983c254227c0fd938e2).
+Please carefully read the terms for ImageNet before you download it.
 ```
 Filename: ILSVRC2012_img_train.tar
 Size: 138 GB